Difference Between Quartz and Feldspar

 2. Quartz is a common component of many types of rocks, while feldspar is a common component of igneous rocks.

-3. While quartz is often used to manufacture jewellery and electronic components, feldspar is commonly used in ceramics, glassmaking, and construction materials.
+3. While quartz is used to manufacture jewellery and electronic components, feldspar is commonly used in ceramics, glassmaking, and construction materials.

 Quartz vs Feldspar

 The difference between quartz and feldspar is that Silicon is Quartz’s most important ingredient or chemical element.
 However, on the contrary, Aluminium is the most abundant ingredient or chemical element in Feldspar.
-Moreover, they both are types of chemical compounds and highly beneficial for mankind.
+Moreover, they both are types of chemical compounds and are highly beneficial for mankind.
 They are used in various chemical and mechanical industries.

 Quartz vs Feldspar